premkiran7/100-days-of-code/r1-log.md

 ### R1D8

 2 more to go.
 Just can't wait to get it done and take some rest.
 I have noticed that either my basics ain't clear in CSS or maybe I need more time as I found myself struggling with the logo on the navbar today.

+### R1D9

+1 more to go.
+Will be working on the big fish (portfolio project) that I had wanted to build.
+Today was a not so productive day.
+Had lots of mood swings (feelings of hope, positivity, fear, despair, helplessness).
+I just want to keep going and not worry about my end goals of this journey.

+### R1D10

+Nothing much today.
+Spent time learning about open source and hacktoberfest.